 The number of quality bouldering problems of all grades is vast, and this database cannot hope to contain them all.
 Expect many slabs, vertical walls and slight overhangs and plenty of highballs.
 Holds range from very small edges through to pockets of various sizes and of course slopers of all hideousness.
 Overall the bouldering can be considered technical and, in many cases, very powerful.
 Expect to get those little-used muscles exercised.
 The landings are generally flat and grassy, but a good crashmat set-up is always recommended.

 Castle Hill enjoys a reputation for being an extremely technical form of bouldering that completely shuts most visitors down.
 This is not strictly true, but derived more from the experience foreigners have when they visit Spittle Hill in summer and try the most polished climbs.
 This reputation does, however, keep Castle Hill as a backwater in terms of the international bouldering scene.
-It is rare to have more than ten people bouldering at Flock Hill on a weekend.

 - Dogs are not permitted at any area.
 All areas are either protected reserves or private farm-land.
 Farmers have been known to shoot unknown dogs on sight.